LiMinggang/madedit-mod/README.txt

 Fix: Save new created empty file as would cause crash #271
 Fix: Upward text selection stops at the top margin of text area #272
-Fix: After entering and exiting full screen mode, the Macro tool buttons auto appear on the toolbar #273 Update Hunspell to 1.7.0
+Fix: After entering and exiting full screen mode, the Macro tool buttons auto appear on the toolbar #273
+Fix: Bookmark background color could not be saved Update Hunspell to 1.7.0
 Update dictionary download URL
 Update translations